gregrickaby/WP-Current-Time/README.md

 ## Installation

->Note: This plugin requires PHP 5.3+

 1. [Download](https://github.com/gregrickaby/WP-Current-Time/archive/master.zip) this plugin
 2. Upload/Add this plugin via the WordPress plugins dashboard
 3. Activate the `WP Current Time` plugin

+>Note: This plugin requires PHP 5.3+

 ## Basic Usage

 This plugin creates two shortcodes which can be placed into Gutenberg, the Classic Editor, or a text widget.

-> The basic shortcodes use your web server's time.
-If you need to customize your time zone, see [Advanced Usage](https://github.com/gregrickaby/WP-Current-Time#advanced-usage)

 ```html
 [current-time]